 If you’ve ever priced COBRA after leaving a job, you’ve probably had the same reaction as everyone else: the premium looks high.
 Then the next step is usually a quick comparison against a spouse’s plan, the Marketplace, or whatever your new employer offers.

-That comparison is understandable-but it’s incomplete.
-In practice, the “real cost” of COBRA versus a new plan isn’t just the monthly premium.
+That comparison misses the bigger picture.
+The real cost of COBRA versus a new plan isn’t just the monthly premium.
 It’s the cost of switching systems: deductibles resetting, networks changing, prescriptions getting re-authorized, and claims getting stuck in the gap between coverages.

-From a benefits administration perspective, COBRA is best understood as a continuity tool.
+But here’s the thing: COBRA is a continuity tool.
+WellthCare is built to preserve that continuity—adding a Health-to-Wealth Benefit System that works alongside any existing plan without disrupting networks or deductibles, while rewarding employees for preventive actions.
 It’s designed to keep you in the same plan structure long enough to avoid expensive surprises while you figure out what’s next.

-Premiums are visible and easy to compare.
-But total healthcare cost is usually driven by a handful of behind-the-scenes mechanics that don’t show up in a simple “COBRA vs. new plan” spreadsheet.
+Premiums are easy to compare.
+But the real cost hides in mechanics that don't show up in a spreadsheet.
+Here's what matters:

 - COBRA’s retroactive election feature (a unique timing advantage)